sifirib/jammerDEAUTHway/README.md

 ###### Run it:
-Run the autodropper.py file as root.
+Run the autodropper.py file as root with a few parameters.
 (You must be in the same path as this file!)

-`python3 autodropper.py`
+`python3 autodropper.py -t <targetname> -n <number of packages you want>`